-Applicants for the Master of Arts in Religion degree should obtain application materials from any PIU office or the PIU website, and proceed as follows:
+Applicants for the Master of Arts in Religion and Master of Arts in Biblical and Theological Studies degrees should obtain application materials from any PIU office or the PIU website, and proceed as follows:

 - 1. Complete the Application for Admission to the Seminary. - 2.
 Complete the Personal Testimony form. - 3.
 Read, sign, and return the Standards of Behavior promise. - 4.
 Provide a copy of your birth certificate or passport. - 5.
 Provide a recent picture of yourself. - 6.
-Provide a copy of your immunization card and a valid documentation of your tuberculin skin test result conducted within 6 months prior to entry into the MAR program. - 7.
+Provide a copy of your immunization card and a valid documentation of your tuberculin skin test result conducted within 6 months prior to entry into the Seminary program. - 7.
 Send all of these along with \$40.00 to PIU Office on Guam Campus.